 Will you eat your way to health with probiotic foods?

-Knowing how to maintain the balance of friendly bacteria in your intestines through proper diet can promote overall health.
-Recent scientific studies have shown that probiotic supplements positively affect intestinal microbial flora, which in turn positively affect the immune system function.
+Knowing how to maintain the balance of friendly bacteria in your intestines through a proper eating plan can promote overall health.
+Recent scientific studies have shown that probiotic supplements positively affect intestinal microbial flora, which in turn positively affect our immune system function.
 As good nutrition is known to influence immunity, there is great interest in using probiotic foods and other immune-system-friendly foods as a way to prevent illness.
 In this chapter, we will explore not only the immune system function but also all other organ systems in the human body.
 We will learn the process of nutrient digestion and absorption, which further reiterates the importance of developing a healthy diet to maintain a healthier you.
 The evidence abounds that food can indeed be “thy medicine.”